Why is Self Care Vital?

 This takes time to watch and process, which is very difficult with an entire group of children having individual needs.

-For some reason the children with additional needs, or outliers, those not within the spectrum of what may be considered normal or average, are the ones who I work closely with.
+For some reason, the children with additional needs, or outliers, those not within the spectrum of what may be considered normal or average, are the children I worked closely with.

 They melt my heart.